Māris Verpakovskis: Ergotelis

 On 30 January 2013, rumours in the Greek and Latvian media appeared that Verpakovskis could rejoin the Greek Football League club Ergotelis.
 This information was officially confirmed by the club and the player one day later - on 31 January 2013.
 Verpakovskis made his return debut for the club on 20 February 2013 in a league match against Doxa Drama.
 On 29 April 2013, Verpakovskis scored both goals in his club's 2–0 league victory over Olympiacos Volou.
 Verpakovskis then scored in the last match of the season on 26 May 2013 to secure a 1–1 draw against Niki Volos.
 This goal and point secured Ergotelis a return to the Super League Greece.
 Verpakovskis made his Super League return debut on 26 August 2013 in a 2–0 victory over Levadiakos.
 He scored his first goal since return to the Superliga on 2 November 2013 in a 2–1 loss to P.A.O.K.
-On 10 November 2013, Verpakovskis scored for the second consecutive Superliga match in a row, helping Ergotelis secure a 3–1 victory over Panthrakikos.
+On 10 November 2013, Verpakovskis scored for the second consecutive Superliga match, helping Ergotelis secure a 3–1 victory over Panthrakikos.
 In mid-season, January 2014, Verpakovskis informed Ergotelis that he was planning to retire in order to return to Latvia and jointly participate in establishment of a new football club in his local city Liepāja after the city's former club Liepājas Metalurgs had been dissolved.
 On 27 January 2014, he played his last match for Ergotelis as the club lost 1–0 to Panetolikos with Verpakovskis coming on as a late match substitute.
 After the game Verpakovskis was honoured by his teammates and the club's staff with the president Giannis Daskalakis handing him a special "Verpakovskis" jersey of Ergotelis and stating that "Ergotelis will be Verpakovskis' team for life and Heraklion is the place where Māris can always find his second family."
 Over one and a half season in Greece Verpakovskis had participated in 28 league matches and scored five goals.
 In a later interview Verpakovskis revealed that he had wished to finish the season in Greece but due to the limited time for establishment of a club he was forced to return to Latvia as soon as possible.